xlcnd/isbntools/README.md

 Many more scripts could be written with the `isbntools` and `isbnlib` library, using the methods for extraction, cleaning, validation and standardization of ISBNs.

-Many more scripts could be written with the `isbntools` library, using the methods for extraction, cleaning, validation and standardization of ISBNs.

 Just for fun, suppose I want the *most spoken about* book with certain words in his title.
 For a *quick-and-dirty solution*, enter the following code in a file and save it as `isbn_tmsa_book.py`.